-A Level Results
+A Level Results 2018

-Many students were delighted that they have been successful in their applications to prestigious Russell Group universities and will be taking up new challenges at institutions around the country.
-Four students have been successful in their applications to Oxbridge:
+Many students were delighted that they have been successful in their applications to prestigious universities and will be taking up new challenges at institutions around the country.

-"We had very high expectations of this year group and they have come to fruition in this excellent set of results.
-Our young people today are under tremendous pressure to perform and such results can only be achieved by exceptionally hard work and a positive work ethic.
-All of our students have been a pleasure to work with and have consistently contributed a great deal of their time to the everyday life of the school; today is the real reward for all of their efforts to be the very best they can be."
+We have watched our students grow and develop in the last two years and it has been a pleasure to work with them.
+So many have consistently contributed a great deal to the everyday life of the school and today is the real reward for all of their efforts to be the very best they can be."

 Headteacher, Damian Stenhouse, added: